sranson/employee-tracker/README.md

 ## Description

-This is a node.js program that runs in the terminal and utilizes MySQL queries to perform CRUD operations on an Employee Content Management System
+This is a node.js program that runs in the terminal and utilizes MySQL queries to perform CRUD operations on an Employee Content Management System.

 ## Table of Contents